AnneEnglish/Portfolio-1/README.md

 1. Log into [Github](https://github.com/)
 2. Locate and click on the GitHub Repository for the project you want to deploy.
-3. Locate the 'settings' for the respository.
+3. Locate the 'settings' for the repository.
 This will be at the top of the repository (**not the top of the page**).
 4. Scroll through the settings until you see 'Pages' and click on it.
 This will be in the navigation bar on the left of your screen.
 5. Under the heading 'source' click on the dropdown menu and select 'deploy from branch'.
 6. Under the 'branch' heading just below select 'main' from the first dropdown menu, from the second dropdown menu select '/ (root)'